Crichlow joins having helped propel Bradford to the League Two play-offs last season

 “Everything I am going to do now is in my Mum’s name.
 She was and still is my inspiration.”

-Unfortunately, you will not find Posh’s new man on social media after he deleted all of his accounts in April after receiving death threats.
+Unfortunately, the latest Posh signing left social media for a while last season after receiving death threats.

-The cowardly messages were sent in the wake of Bradford’s 2-2 draw with Gillingham.
-Oli Hawkins equalised for the Gills in the final minute but fans blamed Crichlow for a mistake that led to the opening goal.
+The cowardly messages were sent in the wake of Bradford’s 2-2 April draw with Gillingham.
+Oli Hawkins equalised for the Gills in the final minute, but some blamed Crichlow for a mistake that led to the opening goal.